raomin/ESPAltherma/README.md

 Of course you can probably achieve the same with the BRP069A62 adapter.
 However, it is expensive, not wifi and less fun than doing it yourself :)

+### I selected a value but it is always returning 0 (or OFF)

+The definition files contains values for a range of product.
+It is possible that some of the values are not implemented in your specific heat pump.

+If it says 'conv XXX not avail.' it is that I did not implement this specific conversion of value.
+If you need this value, create an issue and I'll implement it.

+### What is the meaning of this value?

+Some times the names of the values can be cryptic.
+Sometimes, the names are more informative on other models: You can look for the registry in other model this can give you a hint.
+Eg.: One one file `0x62,15` is `"Pressure sensor"` => on the other `0x62,15` is `"Refrigerant pressure sensor"`.

+I'm not an expert in heat pump, so I don't understand all possible values.
+Collectively however, I'm sure that we can understand a lot.

+I created [a page in the WIKI](https://github.com/raomin/ESPAltherma/wiki/Information-about-Values) to gather comments on the register values and suggest possible better names!

 ### My Daikin heat pump is not an Altherma.
 Can I still control it?

 No, ESPAltherma supports only Altherma protocol.
 Other (older) units also have a serial port but using other protocols that would require extra reverse engineering to be implemented.

 ### How can I update ESPAltherma remotely?

+Yes!
 ESPAltherma source code is upgraded often.
 Your ESPAltherma can be updated Over-The-Air without having to unplug it from the heat pump:

 1. Download the updated code from the repository (or pull new changes) and report your configuration.
 2. Open platformio.ini and uncomment the following line: